websanco/liferay-learn/docs/dxp/latest/en/process-automation/forms/creating-and-managing-forms/creating-forms.md

 ### Publishing a Form

-Once you have completed your form, publish it to make it publicly available for your target audience.
-Click the _Publish_ button.
+Once you have completed your form, click the _Publish_ button to make it publicly available for your target audience.

 When you publish a form, a URL is generated that can be sent to users to fill out the form.